 That means the two networks will coexist, and services will be integrated between LTE and the 3G Evolution-Data Optimized Rev A network.
 Verizon will also support handover to existing mobile networks, thereby providing seamless coverage to Verizon Wireless subscribers right from the start.

 To provide access to the 4G LTE network to more of the U.S. population living in rural areas, Verizon Wireless plans to work with rural companies to collaboratively build and operate a 4G network in those areas using the tower and backhaul assets of the rural company and Verizon Wireless’ core LTE equipment and 700 MHz spectrum.
 Verizon Wireless provides a unique opportunity for selected participants to leverage the company’s technical and spectrum resources.
-AT&T

 While AT&T operates the nation’s fastest mobile broadband network today, it’s getting faster in 2011 with 4G.
 The company announced plans in January to accelerate its LTE network build, to be largely complete by yearend 2013 and plans to begin its launch of LTE service in mid 2011.
 Additionally, AT&T is the only U.S. company committed to delivering 4G using both HSPA+ and LTE technologies—providing a faster and more consistent experience for customers.

 AT&T has completed its deployment of HSPA+ to virtually 100 percent of its mobile broadband network, which enables 4G speeds when combined with Ethernet or fiber backhaul.
 The company is rapidly expanding Ethernet and fiber to cell sites nationwide—adding new cell sites weekly—and by year-end, expects that nearly two-thirds of its mobile broadband traffic will be on expanded backhaul.